 Traude developed the dance pedagogy with Orff and Keetman

-My first Orff teacher named Mrs. Fannabell Kremins, had just received her training directly from Carl Orff and Gunild Keetman in the class of 1962 at the Royal Conservatory of Music, University of Toronto.
+My first #Orff teacher was Mrs. Fannabell Kremins, she had just received her training directly from Carl Orff and Gunild Keetman in the class of 1962 at the Royal Conservatory of Music, University of Toronto.

 The Orff Approach

 Botton Line: If creativity and improvisation is not included in the lesson, one CANNOT call it an Orff approach based music lesson.

 Orff Level II presentation performed by adults includes recorder, instruments, dance, singing, chanting.
 Lots of body work done with chanting - very exciting to watch and hear.